AdamAdonyi/WBA_Semiautomatized_EC50-calculation/README.md

   4, Collected supernatant was used for cytokine measurment in an MSD system (in each well 10 different spots are ready to measure individual analyte concentration (IFNb, IL-10...) symulteniously)

   5, The titration allows to determine EC50 values regarding all secreted cytokines

+The calculation was performed in GraphPad Prism in order to double check the accuracy